 The work area was lit with an inspection light, fed from an extension reel plugged in “up top”.
 This light was topped up with a hand held battery operated LED inspection light which provided a bit more light on a specific area.

 It’s dusty down in the cavity, particularly if you trim any PIR thermal insulation board down there.
-Overalls came in handy and some kind of dust mask was essential.
+Overalls came in handy and a dust mask is essential.
 The disposable dust mask worked well but with hindsight I would have invested in a full face dust mask which covered the eyes as well.
 Lying upside down there was a high likelihood of getting things falling in your eyes; I wear glasses so it is less of a problem but a full face mask would have been better.

 The ground under the floor can be quite bumpy – it may be a soil or a concrete base – so it is worth having some form of foam pad to lie on when working (especially if you encounter pieces of discarded wires and pipes).